Torfield and Saxon Mount Academy Trust SEN Report 2023 24

 Following entry into the school a baseline assessment is made and an IEP is written.
 A pupil with higher needs may be placed in the Additional Support Facility / higher needs class where the staff ratio is higher.
-Parents and Carers are involved in this process by sharing information with the school about their child's needs and agreeing to attend all parent evenings / AR meetings.
-Regular opportunities are planned for parents, Carers and teachers to meet to discuss needs and progress.
+Parents / carers are involved in this process by sharing information with the school about their child's needs and agreeing to attend all parent / carer evenings / AR meetings.
+Regular opportunities are planned for parents, carers and teachers to meet to discuss needs and progress.

 Each pupil's needs are assessed and progress is monitored.
 This is done through regular reviews of the effectiveness of the support provided by the IEP and teacher assessments of progress in all curriculum areas.
 Each pupil’s progress is reviewed 3 times annually in our multi agency pupil progress meetings.
 Additional support will be identified and put in place when a need arises.
 Progress is tracked throughout the year and any lack of progress is reviewed.
 Additional support may be put in should this be necessary.

-The class teacher / form tutor is the first point of contact for parents and Carers whose child already attends Torfield or Saxon Mount.
-A request can also be made to meet with a senior member of staff or the Head of School.
+The class teacher / form tutor is the first point of contact for parents / carers whose child already attends Torfield or Saxon Mount.
+A request can also be made to meet with a senior member of staff or the Headteacher.

-Any parent or carer wishing to explore the possibility of a place at the school is welcome to arrange to visit by contacting the school and booking a time with the Head of School or Assistant Headteacher.
-Should a request for a placement be made, parents and carers will be invited to meet with the Head of School to discuss the placement and the support the pupil may receive.
+Any parent / carer wishing to explore the possibility of a place at the school is welcome to arrange to visit by contacting the school and booking a time with the Headteacher or Assistant Headteacher.
+Should a request for a placement be made, parents / carers will be invited to meet with the Headteacher to discuss the placement and the support the pupil may receive.
 Parents / carers should also contact the SEN team at the Local authority.

-As well as a comprehensive, website that includes key information and policies, the school has a Parent Information Contact (PIC) who can help parents to find support by signposting them to organisations or events.
+As well as a comprehensive, website that includes key information and policies, the school can help parents / carers to find support by signposting them to organisations or events.
 We also publish a useful and informative prospectus annually.

 A link to the Local Authority ‘Local Offer’ for SEND is also published on our schools’ website.